homeschooling during covid

 Are you homeschooling?

-Fortunately for me, I have always loved the idea of homeschooling.
+Fortunately, I have always loved the idea of homeschooling.
 I briefly homeschooled my oldest daughter in the past.
 Before the coronavirus hit, we were still trying to determine which type of schooling and schedule worked best for us.

 Reading Resources

-Scholastic is offering a free learn-at-home section for little ones.
-My daughter loves the stories and learning activities.
 One thing I love about this website is that while the stories are being read to the child, the words are highlighted.
-This teaches them to recognize words, which is one of the first steps in learning to read.
+This teaches them to recognize words, one of the first steps in learning to read.

-Raz-Kids is a great place to turn to when teaching reading skills.
-This website and app are geared towards children from kindergarten to 5th grade.
-It is full of interactive e-books.
 Your child can be read to, read to themselves, or even record themselves reading.
 Unfortunately, it is not free, but you can sign up for a free trial to see if you love it.

-Reading IQ is another great website for learning to read.
-It appears to be similar to raz-kids.
 I haven’t used this one yet, but I am considering it.
-Like raz-kids you can sign up for a free trial to see how you feel about it.
-When I finish both free trials I will come back and explain the pros and cons of each of them.
+Like Raz-Kids, you can sign up for a free trial to see how you feel about it.
+When I finish both free trials, I will come back and explain their pros and cons.

 Math Resources

-Khan Academy appears to be one of the leading math resources for those trying to home school right now.
-It is perfect for any age, more specifically ages 2-18.
-It is FREE to use and allows children to work at their own pace.
+Khan Academy appears to be one of the leading math resources for those trying to homeschool right now.
+It is perfect for any age, but more specifically, for children ages 2 to 18.

 Khan Academy also includes science, engineering, computer, and art lessons.